eprev/eprev.org/_drafts/introduction-to-css-explorer.md

 How has it been changing over the time?

 Wait, why is it so important?
-It’s not, until you have a codebase of dozens of thousands lines of code that is hard to maintain and you’re used to do a lot of experiments.
+It’s not, until you have a codebase of dozens of thousands lines of code that is hard to maintain and you used to do a lot of experiments.
 And of course, if it’s not even important, it’s quite interesting at least.

 ![Screenshot of the ‘server’ report](/assets/posts/css-explorer-distribution.png)